miguelfdezc/fullstack-assignment/README.md

   doing) will be positively taken into account.

 ## Repository structure
 The code is laid down in a monorepo fashion with make commands for easier admin tasks.
-The two services that you can find find are the **api** and **service** services.
+The three services that you can find find are the **api** and **service** services.

 The **api** service is an Express server with hot code reloading, while **service** generic service with a